mori-b/aioconnectors/README.md

 # aioconnectors
-Simple secure asynchronous persistent message broker (Unix-like)
+Simple secure asynchronous persistent message broker

 ## FEATURES

-aioconnectors is an easy to set up broker that works on Unix like systems, using Python >= 3.6.
+aioconnectors is an easy to set up broker that works on Unix like systems.
+Requirements are : Python >= 3.6, and openssl installed.
 It is built on the client/server model but both peers can push messages, it provides optional authentication and encryption, transfer of messages (string and binary) and of files, persistence in case of connection loss.
 It is asynchronous, provides the option to wait for response, and to wait for ack.
 It comes with a command line tool that enables to easily run a connector, and manage it.
 It provides a simple programmatic API, with simple functionalities like starting/stopping a connector, sending a message, or receiving messages.